Features | Autodesk Media & Entertainment Collection

 Explore the collection of tools at your disposal to tell astounding stories that leave a lasting impact.

-Create 3D props, environments, and characters with powerful polygon and NURBS modeling tools.
+Create 3D props, environments and characters with powerful polygon and NURBS modelling tools.

 Create physically accurate simulations and effects like explosions and ocean surfaces with Bifrost.